DinethPrabashana/core4/README.md

 ### 1. Backend Setup (Flask Server)

-The backend is responsible for all the image processing and AI analysis.
+The backend is responsible for all image processing, AI analysis, and data persistence.

 1.  **Navigate to the backend directory:**
     ```bash